kch/heroku-php-pg/README.md

     $ git push heroku master

-PHP apps don't get a database by default, so you have to aadd it manually:
+PHP apps don't get a database by default, so you have to add it manually:

     $ heroku addons:add shared-database